IAmMoltony/configs/README.md

 ### Wallpaper changer

+The wallpaper changer script changes the wallpaper using `feh`, designed for use in an environment with no DE.

 Wallpaper changer requires a file called `/etc/moltony-wallpaper-changer.conf` to be created.
 The repository provides an example of the file.
 Copy it into `/etc` and change to your liking.